Created July 2006

 Read Danny Fellman’s report on bat boxes at Priory 2011 Batboxes at Priory 2011

 Bob Cornes and Danny Fellman have written up the first five years of the Priory Park Box scheme.
-This article will be published in the Bedfordshire Naturalist, the journal of the Bedfordshire Natural History Society (2014) Bat Boxes at Priory Country Park
+This article was published in the Bedfordshire Naturalist, the journal of the Bedfordshire Natural History Society (2014) Bat Boxes at Priory Country Park